Power, process and mobile plant specialists

 - Defence and military

 What is common, wherever they work, is a high level of technical knowledge, incredible problem solving skills and the ability to think ahead.
 Plant engineers are responsible for ensuring large, complex systems and machinery don't fail, that they are maintained to exacting safety standards and are kept at peak performance to the end of their operational life.
-Many of our plant members are registered to Incorporated or Careered Engineer, and the majority of our Chartered Environmentalist members sit in this professional sector.
+Many of our plant members are registered to Incorporated or Chartered Engineer, and the majority of our Chartered Environmentalist members sit in this professional sector.

 Plant related events